penguinLiang/ZeldaTeamMirror/readme.md

  - __Aquamentus__: The dragon.
 Faces only one direction in the game.
  - __Gel__: The gel drop.
 Dies instantly.
  - __Old Man__: The old man.
 Takes damage but is immortal.

+## Doors
+As we have yet to implement Link's ability to walk between rooms, the ability to walk through doors has not yet been implemented.
+For the time being, if Link collides with a door, he will simply be knocked back.

 ## Bugs
 Please check out our [bug report](bugs.md)